-President Paul Lowell Haines '75
+President Paul Lowell Haines '75 EdD, JD

-Prior to joining the Taylor University administration, President Haines served on Taylor’s Board of Trustees.
+Prior to joining the Taylor University administration, President Haines served for fifteen years on Taylor’s Board of Trustees.
 He is a 1975 Taylor graduate and the first 10 years of his professional career were spent in Upland.
 During those years, he served as Vice President for Student Development (1985-87), Dean of Students (1983-85), Director of Student Programs (1980-83), and Residence Hall Director (1977-80).

 From 1990 - 2016, President Haines practiced with one of the nation’s largest law firms, Indianapolis-based Faegre Baker Daniels, the last 17 of which he served as an equity partner.
 There, he specialized in working with nonprofit organizations and served as legal counsel to dozens of colleges and universities across the country.
 He also provided legal services to organizations exempt from federal and state income taxes, including churches and faith-based organizations, private foundations, museums, fraternities, veterans’ organizations, amateur athletic organizations, public charities of all types, and other nonprofit organizations.
 Haines served as Group Leader of the firm’s Nonprofit Organizations Practice Group.

 President Haines holds degrees from the Graduate School of Education at the University of Pennsylvania (Doctor of Education in Higher Education Management, 2017), the Maurer School of Law at Indiana University - Bloomington (Doctor of Jurisprudence 1990, cum laude); Ball State University (Master of Arts in Student Personnel Administration, 1977), and Taylor University (Bachelor of Arts in History, 1975).